The latest GRAF® weather model improvements

 Benefits of accurate weather forecasting

-Weather affects nearly every sector — from supply chains and staffing to safety and customer engagement.
-It impacts an estimated $3 trillion of the U.S. economy annually and influences 30% of global GDP.11 Even a 1ºC temperature shift can cause a 1.2% swing in consumer spending.12
+Weather affects nearly every sector, from supply chains and staffing to safety and customer engagement.
+NCEI research shows it impacts an estimated $3 trillion of the U.S. economy annually and influences 30% of global GDP.
+The National Retail Federation cites weather directly impacts an average of 3.4% of retail sales, influencing about $1T per year globally.

 Simply, better accuracy means better decisions.
 Accurate weather forecasting can deliver measurable value across industries:

-Aviation: For airlines, accurate forecasts are critical for planning routes, minimizing delays, and improving safety.
-Weather is responsible for nearly 75% of flight delays,13 highlighting just how important accurate, proactive forecasting is for keeping flights on schedule and passengers safe.
-Turbulence prediction, wind shear detection, and runway condition forecasts help flight crews make informed decisions that protect passengers and optimize fuel use.
+Aviation: For airlines, accurate forecasts are crucial for planning routes, minimizing delays, and enhancing safety.
+According to the Federal Aviation Association (FAA), weather is responsible for nearly 75% of flight delays, highlighting the importance of accurate, proactive forecasting for keeping flights on schedule and passengers safe.
+Turbulence prediction, wind shear detection, and runway condition forecasts enable flight crews to make informed decisions that protect passengers and optimize fuel consumption.

-Advertising: Weather impacts consumer behavior, and accurate forecasts help brands align messaging with what people are experiencing in the moment.
-The Weather Company’s advertising solutions use real-time weather and location insights to power smarter campaign delivery – reaching consumers when and where it matters most.
-These insights help brands anticipate shifts in mindset and purchase intent, such as promoting allergy relief ahead of high pollen days or iced coffee on a warmer-than-usual afternoon.
-With tools like Weather Targeting, advertisers can dynamically tailor messaging by region, season, or even zip code – improving performance while maintaining privacy-forward practices..
+Advertising: Weather impacts consumer behavior, and accurate forecasts enable brands to align their messaging with what people are experiencing in the moment.
+The Weather Company’s advertising solutions use real-time weather and location insights to power smarter campaign delivery, reaching consumers when and where it matters most.

 Media: Reliable forecasts built into broadcast media solutions keep viewers informed and engaged.
 Localized, timely forecasts build trust, improve viewer retention, and support higher ad revenue.
 Broadcasters can promote their accuracy, backed by The Weather Company, as a differentiator in competitive media markets.